 ICC Sydney welcomes gender diverse people and encourages event organisers to consider if their delegation requires additional support to ensure everyone has equitable access to bathroom facilities.
+Please speak to your ICC Sydney Event Manager if this is relevant to your event.

-A number of gender diverse bathrooms are provided throughout the Convention Centre, Exhibition Centre and ICC Sydney Theatre.
+A number of accessible bathrooms are provided throughout the Convention Centre, Exhibition Centre and ICC Sydney Theatre.
 These can be used by any guest who may not feel comfortable accessing a gendered bathroom facility.